Lamartio/Krate/README.md

 }
 ```

-You may have the need of encryption or you may want use an alternative serializer.
+You may have the need of encryption for you may want use an alternative serializer.
 Krate's implementations provide easy access for this use cases:
 ```kotlin
 fun customKrate(context: Context) {
     DirectoryKrate(